TheNinth7/openhab-garmin/docs/README.md

-# Ohg – openHAB for Garmin
+# openHAB for Garmin

-**Ohg** connects your Garmin wearable to your [openHAB](https://www.openhab.org) smart home system, giving you convenient access to essential devices and real-time information.
+**openHAB for Garmin** connects your Garmin wearable to your [openHAB](https://www.openhab.org) smart home system, giving you convenient access to essential devices and real-time information.

 ➡️ [Install on Garmin Connect IQ Store](https://apps.garmin.com/apps/93fd8044-1cf4-450c-b8aa-1c80a6730d1a)